tlemane/kmindex/examples/README.md

-Here is an exemple of how to use `kmindex`.
+Here is an example of how to use `kmindex`.
 We build two indexes, `D1` and `D2`, each containing 2 samples.
 These indexes are registered in a global index `G`.
 The `data` directory contains data and scripts to easily execute the commands presented here.

 ## CLI Examples